syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Populating-data.md

 ## Data Binding

-The drawer content view can be populated by [ItemsSource](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemsSource) property.
+The drawer menu can be populated by [ItemsSource](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemsSource) property.
 It can support, bound collection of objects through the `ItemsSource`.

 ### Model